-Employment development should provide mitigation measures in line with its impacts on the demand for housing (including affordable housing), labour and skills and on the transport network.
+Employment development should provide mitigation measures in line with its impacts on labour and skills and on the transport network.

 22 For instance, reference to the 'BRE Site Layout Planning for Daylight and Sunlight: A guide to good practice' document may be of use in ensuring that new development adjacent to residential properties is not of adverse bulk and does not block out sunlight and daylight to habitable rooms and outdoor living spaces.